Argent77/A7-add_kit_ex/README.md

 #### Diagnostic parameters for general use:
 Parameter | Description
 ---|---
-INT_VAR   | (optional) 0 or 1.
+INT_VAR suppress_warnings  | (optional) 0 or 1.
 Warnings will be printed as regular messages if set to non-zero.
 Default: 0

 #### Experimental parameters for testing purposes only:
 Parameter | Description